paulux84/opencv_on_openshift_online/README.md

 # OpenCV on Openshift cartridge

-To avoid quota limitations on online openshift cartridge, this script can be used on the python-2.7 template.
+To avoid quota limitations on online openshift cartridge, this script can be used on the DIY template.

 - Connect to the dartridge via ssh.
 - run: